 This library helps to generate oriented and non-oriented graphs.
 It serves as an interface to Graphviz (written in pure Python).
 You can easily show the structure of graphs with the help of this library.
 That comes in handy when you’re developing algorithms based on neural networks and decision trees.

-This list is by no means complete!
-The Python ecosystem offers many other tools that can be helpful for data science work.
+This list is by no means complete as the Python ecosystem offers many other tools that help in completing machine learning tasks and building algorithms.
 Data scientists and software engineers involved in data science projects that use Python will use many of these tools, as they are essential for building high-performing ML models in Python.

-Do you know other useful Python libraries for data science and ML projects?
+Do you know other useful libraries for ML projects?
 Let us know what other tools you find essential to the Python data ecosystem!

 This post is a guest contribution from Sunscrapers, a software development company that specializes in Python.
 Sunscrapers hosts and sponsor numerous Python events and meetups, encouraging its engineers to share their knowledge and take part in open-source projects.